 However, if the pyranometer cable is longer than 10m, or if multiple pyranometer are connected and the total cable length exceeds 10m, the connected loggers, power supply, and other devices may be damaged by lightning surges.

-Please refer to the figure below and an appropriate SPD shall be added to protect the measurement system.
+Please refer to the figure below and add an appropriate SPD to protect the measurement system.

-A. Modbus RTU connection (when the cable length exceeds 10m)
+A. Modbus connection (when the cable length exceeds 10m)

 Figure A8-1.
-Modbus RTU connection (when the cable length exceeds 10m, etc.)
+Modbus connection (when the cable length exceeds 10m, etc.)

-If the cable length exceeds 10m, an SPD for the communication line and an SPD for the DC power supply shall be set up because surges may enter from the communication line and the power supply line.
+If the cable length exceeds 10m, it is recommended to set up an SPD for the communication line and an SPD for the DC power supply because surges may enter from the communication line and the power supply line.

-B. SDI-12 (\) connection (when the cable length exceeds 10m)
+B. SDI-12 connection (when the cable length exceeds 10m)